snd-sweden/national-pid-recommendations-for-research/pid/pid-concepts/persistence.md

 This also means that providing the PID will always be the best option when citing or providing a reference to the digital object.

 Persistence may also be seen as a promise to govern the long-term accessibility of the digital object by the entity in charge of publishing it, making sure that a valid target URL and correct PID metadata is kept maintained.
+This should be maintained by the [PID Manager](pid-ecosystem.md#manager).

 If the digital object should no longer be available, it is considered good practice to provide a [tombstone page]() in place of the removed object, accessible through the PID.
 A tombstone page may contain metadata and information about when and why the object was withdrawn, if any other object has replaced it, etc.